The Future of Smart Buildings Leveraging LoRa®

 Sensing air quality is finally viable with the improvements in air quality sensors.
 It is now evident that monitoring air quality can be help avoid any critical health shortcomings in the long run.
 Such an application can yield advantages for places where chemical reactions and hazardous gases take place.

-From monitoring water flow or usage to electrical energy consumptions, Smart Buildings must evolve current infrastructure to create a sustainable future.
+From monitoring water flow or usage to electrical energy consumption, Smart Buildings must evolve current infrastructure to create a sustainable future.
 A variety of metering devices can play a role in Industry 4.0 infrastructures.
-Proper metering and data logging is the first step towards examining and transforming into a healthier architecture.
+Proper metering and data logging is the first step toward examining and transforming into a healthier architecture.

 On top of these, there are light sensors, geolocation sensors, and smarter energy outlets available.
 These nodes can make a Smart Building as efficient as IoT infrastructures with service benefits such as monitoring, security, remote access, failure detections, data analytics, and all over a productive environment to grow.